ig-oramos/oplab-challenge/README.md

 - ![2nd Diagram - Business user](images/diagram2.png)
 - [Diagram images](images/)
 - Now that you have imagined the ER diagram, **how** would you build _Instagram_ from scratch?
-- I would start with a requirements search, define a development process, build models using mostly UML diagrams, choose a programming language, probably a framework, and then start coding.
+- I would start with a requirements search, define a development process, build models using mostly UML diagrams, choose a programming language, probably a framework, construct the database, and then start coding.

 That's it!
 Thanks for doing this test!